 - If you prefer, substitute Luxardo cherries for the maraschino cherries.
 Click here for an interesting article about the history of maraschino cherries and the original dark burgundy Luxardo cherries.

 - Make a “French 76” using vodka instead of gin.
+Omit the cherry juice and use simple syrup instead.
+Garnish with one maraschino cherry.

 - Like a sweeter cocktail?
 Increase the amount of maraschino cherry syrup.